DerekPascarella/UniversalDreamcastPatcher/README.md

 ## Converting Disc Images
 <img align="right" width="320" src="https://github.com/DerekPascarella/UniversalDreamcastPatcher/blob/main/screenshots/screenshot_converter.png?raw=true"> Universal Dreamcast Patcher includes a built-in disc image converter for cross-format conversions between GDI, CUE/BIN, and CHD without going through the patching pipeline.
 Both single and batch conversion are supported.

 The converter ships with embedded TOSEC and Redump DATs, producing byte-perfect output for any catalogued disc when converting between GDI and CUE/BIN.
-Discs not present in either DAT (e.g., development builds, patches) still convert correctly, but without the DAT-backed byte-exact guarantee.
+Discs not present in either DAT (e.g., uncatalogued development builds, patches) still convert correctly, but without the DAT-backed byte-exact guarantee.

 All conversions write to a subfolder of the chosen output folder, named after the source disc image (e.g., converting `My Game.gdi` to CUE/BIN produces a folder named `My Game [CUE-BIN]`).
 If that subfolder already exists, the converter appends `[2]`, `[3]`, and so on to avoid overwriting prior conversions.